big-tuwien/big-tuwien.github.io/content/publication/tuw-141769/index.md

   purposes.
 However, recurring structures have been observed when transforming models in the area of business process modeling.
 This leads to the assumption, that there are similar transformation problems in a distinct area.
-These recurring structures, however, are only inadequately supported by existing transformation approaches.<br>
-  <br> This thesis analyzes the different ways of how business process modeling aspects
-  are represented in various business process modeling formalisms.
+These recurring structures, however, are only inadequately supported by existing transformation approaches.
+This thesis analyzes the different ways of how business process modeling aspects are represented in various business process modeling formalisms.
 Furthermore, existing transformation approaches are evaluated concerning their suitability for transforming models in the area of business process modeling.
 Based on this evaluation, special requirements and solutions for model transformations in the area of business process